Documentation

 Current positions used in the application are:

-Tabs - Add custom settinng panel (settings)
+Tabs - Add custom setting panel (settings)

 To create a new tab in the settings menu, add a staticTabs in your manifest with a innerSettingsTab context :